 Conclusion

-The rapid adaptation of therapeutic strategies based on culture results, antibiotic sensitivity profiles, and clinical response remains essential in the management of infectious endophthalmitis occurring in eyes tamponaded with silicone oil.
+The rapid adaptation of therapeutic strategies based on culture results, antibiotic sensitivity profiles, and clinical response remains essential in the management of infectious endophthalmitis occurring in eyes which underwent tamponade with silicone oil.
 Although available data are largely derived from retrospective studies and case reports - reflecting the rarity of this clinical entity- they consistently indicate a generally guarded visual prognosis.

 Despite inherent limitations, including small sample sizes and heterogeneous methodological designs, these studies significantly contribute to improving our understanding of this complication.
 Ongoing research, particularly through larger-scale prospective studies, is essential to refine management protocols and ultimately enhance visual outcomes for affected patients.